lix-project/lix/doc/manual/src/contributing/hacking.md

 - `armv6l-linux`
 - `armv7l-linux`

-In order to build Nix for a different platform than the one you're currently on, you need a way for your current Nix installation to build code for that platform.
+In order to build Lix for a different platform than the one you're currently on, you need a way for your current Nix installation to build code for that platform.
 Common solutions include [remote builders] and [binary format emulation] (only supported on NixOS).